yingweiy/CarND-PID-Control-Project/README.md

 ---

-## PID Controller
+## PID Controllers

 ### Steering PID Controller

-* P component: control how quickly the car can adapt to turns
+* P component: control how quickly the car can adapt to turns.
+Too small this value, the car is less adaptive, and became hard to take turns.
+Too large this value, the car is more stable, but appears too stiff.
+Empirically, with many round manual tests, I set this value to 0.16.
-* I component: related to correct the alignment error
+* I component: related to correct the alignment error.
+I started with a quite small value, 0.0001, and observe that the care does not displays an alignment-type error.
+Hence I keep this value as is.
-* D component: make the control stable
+* D component: make the control stable.
+This value is more correlate with the P component.
+I set this value manually through many experiments.
+The larger the value can make the vehicle stablized and reduce the side effect of larger P component.
+Once I set the P component 0.16, I make the P component fixed, and search for the D value.
+Finally I set it to be 3.0, which yeilds my current best results.

-  For the steering controller: P = 0.16, I = 0.0001, D = 3.0.
+In summary, for the steering controller: P = 0.16, I = 0.0001, D = 3.0.
 These parameters are set empirically.

 ### Throttle Controller

 Throttle PID controller is set to P=0.2, I = 0.0001, D=0.3.
+The value choice is similiar to the steering PID controller.
+They are obtained through manual experiments.
+I intentionally set the I component small, since no alignment errors observed, and I used a P and D components values close to my steering values.
+The initial trial P=0.2, D=0.3 works well.

 For throttle controller, I did a trick to control the target speed based on the CTE.
 The target speed for throttle controller is shown below: